 Once you have sourced different listening materials, follow these steps for good practice:

-One: Listen to audio tapes and files on a range of topics across various lengths and difficulty levels.
+One: Listen to audiotapes and files on a range of topics across various lengths and difficulty levels.
 Start with topics familiar to you and then advance to new ones.
-To get comfortable, you can start with lighter fare like conversations and lectures on movies, books, photography, television shows, and cartoons.
+You can start with lighter fare like conversations and lectures on movies, books, photography, television shows, and cartoons to get comfortable.
 You can then move on to academic material, beginning with shorter segments and progressing to longer ones.

 Two: Listen to each recording 3-5 times.
-Depending on your level of English language proficiency, you can first listen to audio content with English subtitles and then without subtitles, taking care to note the core ideas and key details.
-Replay the recordings and find out how ideas are linked, how the conversation is structured, differentiate facts from opinion, and recognize speakers’ attitudes.
+Depending on your English language proficiency level, you can first listen to audio content with English subtitles and then without subtitles, taking care to note the core ideas and key details.
+Replay the recordings, find out how ideas are linked, how the conversation is structured, differentiate facts from opinion, and recognize speakers’ attitudes.